Aldroc/to-do-app/README.md

 #### 1/06

 Not sure but app seems to work fine except for the double click required to submit a new item right after deleting.
 The strange behaviour not encountered.
 Weird alright.

+Don't know what exactly is causing it, but the weird behaviour exists. editCick function written successfully though!
+One good takeaway.
+Only the strange behaviour and the double clicking submit button problems exist.
+Have no idea how to go around fixing them though to be honest :(

+The prime suspect is still the deleteClick function.